GarStiver/PuppetModules/thirdhomework/README.md

 ```

 I received the following output.
 Here the first line tells us that the package has been installed.
 The next line tells us that the 000-default.conf has been removed from the sites-enabled directory.
 After this the module has created the public_html-directory and created the index.html file there with the content described above in the module.
 After this the teemu.conf-file was created and the template was put there.
 And after creating the conf-file the link to the sites-enabled directory is created.
-And finally the apache2 has restart after doing all of the above.
+And finally the apache2 has restarted after doing all of the above.

 ```
 Notice: Compiled catalog for krutelpc.pp.htv.fi in environment production in 1.08 seconds